Cristina Siekavizza: Prosecution of the husband

 In early August, before the housekeeper could even testify and while the search for Cristina Siekavizza was still going on, Roberto Barreda suddenly disappeared with the family's two children, Roberto José (age 7) and Maria Mercedes (age 4).
 An international warrant was issued for his arrest.
 In the meantime, three people were arrested on the suspicion of having aided the husband in removing the traces of the crime.
 On 21 October 2011, Barreda's mother, Beatriz Ofelia de León, ex-magistrate of the Supreme Court of Guatemala, was arrested for corruption of justice in the Siekavizza case.
 Barreda was finally caught in Mérida, Yucatán (Mexico) and extradited on 8 November 2013.
+Guatemalan authorities credited the Facebook group "Voces por Cristina," which had approximately 25,000 followers helping to track Barreda, with providing the tip about his location; he was reportedly traced via his mobile phone's GPS signal.
 Since then, his lawyers had consistently attempted to obstruct the course of justice, so that seven years after Siekavizza's disappearance, the process was still to begin, with the husband remaining in custody.
-In August it was announced that Barreda had died due to contracting COVID-19 in the San Juan Hospital in Guatemala.
+In August 2020 it was announced that Barreda had died due to contracting COVID-19 in the Hospital General San Juan de Dios in Guatemala City.

 Public protests against femicide

 Siekavizza's disappearance, and possible murder, have moved Guatemalans to demand justice against a growing epidemic of femicide happening in their country.
 Siekavizza's family has organized marches throughout Guatemala City (Obelisco, Avenida Las Américas, carretera an El Salvador and Vista Hermosa) to support victims of domestic violence.
 Cristina Siekavizza's case has dominated the Guatemalan press since news of her disappearance went public.

+In July 2024, on the 13th anniversary of her disappearance, the Guatemalan human rights organization Fundación Sobrevivientes held a tribute to Cristina Siekavizza, naming one of its rooms in her honour.
+Cristina's parents and her two children attended the ceremony.
+The case remains open, with the Public Ministry continuing to search for her remains.
+The director of Fundación Sobrevivientes, Norma Cruz, noted that the case still awaits results despite the special prosecutor's office remaining active.